Vivojay/mariana-music-player/docs/MINI_PLAYER_MVP_DESIGN.md

 - a sanitized Mini-player snapshot;
 - safe playback/readiness event subscription;
-- favourite intent;
+- identity-bound Play/Pause/Previous/Next intents;
-- Mini-player theme/pin/bounds actions;
+- the host platform label needed for local window styling;
 - Show main and Hide Mini-player.

 It does not expose the terminal, arbitrary backend commands, update controls,